ronnyml/snowplow-wiki/MailChimp-webhook-setup.md

 First login to MailChimp.
 Select **Lists** from the menu panel along the left handside of the screen.

-Then select **Create List** in the top right hand corner and fill in the required fields to create the list.
+Then select **Create List** in the top right hand corner and fill in the required fields to create a new list.

 Once we have a new list navigate to the **Settings** dropdown option and select **Webhooks** from the menu.